aumpierre-unb/Game-of-Life-for-Scilab/README.md

 `evolution` computes the evolution of a grid of square cells according to the rules of the Conway's game of life.

-The computation will be interrupted if the grid comes to a stable configuration.

-The computation will be interrupted if the grid comes to a stable configuration (including death).
+The computation will be interrupted if the grid comes to a stable configuration (including death of all cells).

 **Syntax:**